varshacl6/Backend/README.md

 4. Integrate with Swagger
 5. Move the Dockerfile to root folder as there was minor path issue
 6. Basic auditing - automatically generate EnteredBy, UpdatedBy, EnteredOn, UpdatedOn
+7. EFCore.NamingConventions framework to map all the column names to snake_case

 Commands: